creationix/howtonode.org/articles/peg-performance.markdown

 <img src="/peg-performance/15-peg.jpg" style="float:none;" />

 Solving 137846 games of the 15-Hole Peg Soltaire by calculating every possible move using an Object Oriented style.
 Solutions are provided in C, C#, Java, JavaScript, PHP, Python and Ruby (more submissions encouraged!).
-Most of the code was written by Jonathan Fuerth his [presentation](https://sites.google.com/site/torontojava/2010-slides-and-notes-1/2010-02-18slides.pdf) on Java/HotSpot performance.
-I've updated the JavaScript so that it uses proper prototypical method inheritance.
+Most of the code was written by [Jonathan Fuerth](http://jonathan.fuerth.ca/) for his [presentation](https://sites.google.com/site/torontojava/2010-slides-and-notes-1/2010-02-21slides-javaperformance.pdf?attredirects=0&d=1) on Java/HotSpot performance.
+I've updated the JavaScript so that it uses prototypical method inheritance.
 You can find my 'fork' on [github](https://github.com/gflarity/peg-performance).

 ## The Code